hashicorp/consul/website/source/api/coordinate.html.md

 ## Read LAN Coordinates for a node

-This endpoint returns the LAN network coordinates for all nodes in a given datacenter.
+This endpoint returns the LAN network coordinates for the given node.

 | Method | Path                         | Produces                   |
 | ------ | ---------------------------- | -------------------------- |